InfiniTimeOrg/InfiniLink/README.md

 # Infini-iOS - an InfiniTime Companion App for iOS

-This is a proof-of-concept, barely-functional iOS application to interact with your PineTime running (at least) InfiniTime 1.3.0 (and maybe more, I haven't tested it against other watches or OSes).
+This is an alpha-verging-on-beta iOS application that allows you to interact with your PineTime running (at least) InfiniTime 1.3.0 (and perhaps other watches/OSes, pending testing).

 ### What works:
 - Scan nearby devices and allow the user to select an InfiniTime device to connect to